 Jane Austen Festival Australia (JAFA) is an annual event exclusive to Canberra, directed by Aylwen Gardiner-Garden of the Earthly Delights Historic Dance Academy.
 Since the festival’s inception in 2008, JAFA has seen tremendous growth, developing a strong national and international reputation.
-Over its eight year span, JAFA has inspired a loyal following and an enduring sense of community amongst attendees.
+Over its 10 year span, JAFA has inspired a loyal following and an enduring sense of community amongst attendees.

 Jane Austen Festival Australia director, promotor and coordinator